chouaibhm/OSINT-2/forums.md

 inurl:tid | thread | topic | viewtopic | blog intext:leaked + db
 ~~~
 or any other intext \ topic you're interested in finding most recet mentions or posts of
+* set the time frame to last hour or 24 hours - depends on what you need

-* some results will be FP, as can be expected. but most will relate to different forums speaking about keywords such as leaked + db = indicated leaked database, if you use more than 2 keywords, chances are to get less false positives.
+* some results will be FP, as can be expected. but most will relate to different forums speaking about
+keywords such as leaked + db = indicated leaked database, if you use more than 2 keywords, chances are to get less false positives.